PurrGod/chessengine-c/README.md

 Planned features to significantly increase the engine’s playing strength:

-- **Quiescence Search**: Improve tactical accuracy and mitigate horizon effect.
-- **Transposition Table**: Memory for search, reducing redundant calculations and increasing depth.
-- **Advanced Move Ordering**:
-  - Hash Move: Prioritize the best move from the transposition table.
-  - Killer Moves: Remember quiet moves that have caused cutoffs.
+-   **Null Move Pruning**: A search pruning technique to quickly discard unpromising moves.
+-   **Static Exchange Evaluation (SEE)**: To identify bad captures and improve move ordering.
+-   **History Heuristics**: A move ordering improvement that prioritizes moves that have been successful in other parts of the search.
 -   **Opening Book**: Provide instant, theory-backed moves for the opening.
 -   **Multithreading**: Parallelized search leveraging multi-core CPUs.

 ---